-A good way to manage your Around the World Travel planning process is use a good trip planning checklist, one with a solid timeline outlining when to do the most important things before you leave.
+Manage your Around the World Travel planning process with a good trip planning checklist.
+Use our solid timeline to outline when to do what before you leave.

-Below is AirTreks’ Official Around the World Travel Planning Checklist and Timeline!
-Use this timeline to organize your duties from a year out all the way up until the day you depart.
+Use AirTreks’ Official Around the World Travel Planning Checklist and Timeline to organize your trip to-do list from a year out all the way up until the day you depart.
 We don’t mean to brag, but it’s one of the best free resources for planning a complex, multi-city trip you’re likely to find.

-- Use TripPlanner to price out different itineraries and get a feel for what each one costs based on what matters to you most: price, trip length, destinations and/or route.
+- Use TripPlanner to price out different around the world itineraries and get a feel for what each one costs based on what matters to you most: price, trip length, destinations and/or route.

 - Research, then prioritize your country and city list.
 Decide which to include or omit.

 - Use seasonality and resources like TimeOut and official tourism website’s calendar of events to get an idea of when you want to be in different locations.

-- Dig a little farther – not all the best info is reachable through Google.
-Use the blogrolls from your favorite travel blogs and read.
-Some of the best info can be found in smaller travel blogs.
+- Dig a little deeper – not all of the best info is reachable through Google.
+Check blogrolls from your favorite travel blogs for interesting links and read them.
+Some of the best info can be found on smaller travel blogs.

 - Start planning your budget.
-Set a price goal (and add 25% to it, just in case (everyone needs a little wiggle room on the road).
+Set a price goal and then add 25% to it, just in case (everyone needs a little wiggle room on the road).

 Simple and Flexible Around the World Tickets